nickTinMicrosoft/AICOE_AzureAIServices_API_Examples/README.md

     * Text analysis Keywords
     * Text analysis Sentiment Analysis

+### Pre Reqs
+In Azure you will need the following services

+* Azure AI Services | Azure AI services multi-service account Used for Text_Sentiment and Text_Keywords notebooks

+* Azure AI Services | Speech Service
+    Used for Speech_to_text and Text_to_Speech notebooks

+* Azure AI Services | Translatator
+    Used for Document_Translation notebook

+Make sure to create your Pyton environment and .env files. env_example.env.txt is a sample .env file.
+Rename to .env and enter your Azure service information.

 ## At this time all code examples are writen in Python using Jupyter notebooks.
 ## The examples provided are for learning purposes only, and are NOT concidered "Production Ready", use examples at your own risk.